The Dress Code for the PLAB 2

 - If wearing earrings, make sure they are plain studs and not elaborate.

-- If you wear a veil or headscarf this is more than acceptable, but your face must be visible.
+- If you wear a veil or headscarf this is acceptable.

-- Common articles of acceptable clothing include trousers, blouses, smart dresses or skirts (at least on the knee), black tights and closed shoes.
+- Common articles of acceptable clothing include trousers, blouses, smart dresses, or skirts (at least on the knee), black tights, smart trousers, plain full-sleeved shirts,s and closed formal shoes.